A Fantastic Itinerary For 4 Days In Rome

 Stay hydrated

-Regardless of the season, drink plenty of water throughout the day.
+Regardless of the season, drink plenty of water throughout the day when exploring Rome.
 Carry a bottle you can refill on the go: tap water is safe to drink in Rome and there are fountains everywhere.
-If you are at a restaurant, ask for “acqua” and you’ll usually be served bottled water.

 Mind the scams